danieltjw/aifutures/README.md

 - AGI [makes better decisions and is a lot more productive](#artificial-super-intelligence)
     - Independent Friendly AGI do not incur the cost of bias, corruption, excessive control or conflicts
     - energy saved redirected towards higher standards of living
+- AGI may give humans the technological means to coordinate better
+    - less wasteful arms race dynamics
+    - less tragedy of the commons
 - Friendly AGI may provide basic necessities freely to its population
     - providing basic shelter, accessible healthy nutrition and healthcare
         - reduces long-term physical and mental health cost